TheKrafter/Soundtrack/README.md

 #### Install

 *Note: Soundtrack has only been tested on Linux.
-While portability has been kept in mind, *
+While portability has been kept in mind, other operating systems are not supported and incompatibility will not be fixed.*

 ```sh
 # Get the code